haiderstats/MTLR/cran-comments.md

   al (10:57)
   et (10:54)

-  These words here are either abbreviations (MTLR) or references to the authors (Yu et al.) of the paper that the method in this package is based on.
+These words here are either abbreviations (MTLR) or references to the authors (Yu et al.) of the paper that the methods in this package are based on.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package as it is a new submission.
+* There are currently no downstream dependencies for this package as it is a new submission.